sam0x17/macro_magic/README.md

 can import and make use of the tokens of foreign items marked with `#[export_tokens]` in other modules, files, and even in other crates merely by referring to them by name/path.

-For example, you can build regular and attribute proc macros that look like this:
+You can use `macro_magic` to build regular and attribute proc macros that look like this:

 ```rust
 #[my_attribute(path::to::MyItem)]